FRISM: Fine-Grained Reasoning Injection via Subspace-Level Model Merging for Vision-Language Models: Introduction

 where $W_{\text{M}}$ represents the weights of the merged layer, and $W_{\text{base}}$ denotes the weights of the pre-trained base model.
 The term $\tau_m$ refers to the task vector derived from model $m$, and $\lambda_m$ is the associated merging coefficient, where $m \in \{\text{vlm}, \text{lrm}\}$ corresponds to VLM and LRM, respectively.
 Fig.~\ref{fig:moti_1} further shows the diagram of (a) individual models, (b) layer-wise merging.
 For individual models, $\lambda_\text{vlm}=1, \lambda_\text{lrm}=0$ recovers the original VLM, while $\lambda_\text{vlm}=0, \lambda_\text{lrm}=1$ recovers the original LRM.
 Layer-wise merging methods assign layer-dependent values to $\lambda_\text{vlm}$ and $\lambda_\text{lrm}$, where a larger $\lambda_\text{vlm}$ indicates stronger visual capability and a larger $\lambda_\text{lrm}$ indicates stronger reasoning capability.
 However, such layer-wise balancing is inherently coarse-grained and can only produce a compromise: tuning $\lambda_\text{vlm}$ and $\lambda_\text{lrm}$ at the layer level entangles the two capabilities, leading to unavoidable losses in either vision or reasoning capabilities.
 Fig.~\ref{fig:moti_tradeoff} shows the average performance on two vision-language (VL) reasoning datasets, MMStar~\cite{mmstar} and R1-OneVision~\cite{yang2025r1}, and two VL perception datasets, TextVQA~\cite{textvqa} and POPE~\cite{pope}.
 The results show that existing methods usually lead to a trade-off between VL reasoning and perception performance.

 In this paper, we observe that a layer is not the atomic unit of model capability: even within a single layer, reasoning capabilities and visual representations can reside in distinct subspaces.
-Motivated by the low-rank nature of parameter updates in LLMs~\cite{cai2025predictability,ping2024delta}, we use the subspaces of the LRM task vectors obtained through singular value decomposition (SVD) as the reasoning prior and tune the injection magnitude of each subspace.
+Motivated by the low-rank nature and the compact encoding of high-level or reasoning-related functions of parameter updates in LLMs~\cite{cai2025predictability,ping2024delta,zhou2025lssf}, we use the subspaces of the LRM task vectors obtained through singular value decomposition (SVD) as the reasoning prior and tune the injection magnitude of each subspace.
 We find that the gains from different ranks peak at different magnitudes.
 This heterogeneity suggests that a uniform layer-wise scaling coefficient is insufficient: it inevitably couples beneficial reasoning, which may require high magnitude, with visual noise, thereby limiting overall improvements.

 Thus, to achieve the maximum reasoning capabilities with the minimum degree of vision loss, we propose \methodshort{} (\method{}).
-We change the merging paradigm to:
+As shown in Fig.~\ref{fig:moti_1} (c), we change the merging paradigm to: